Good Patents: Everything You Need to Know

 In addition to being expensive, to file for a patent can be complicated.
 It would serve you well to seek a patent lawyer with specialization in obtaining protected rights in the relevant technical field.
 Any experienced attorney will have an understanding of the process, but a lawyer that deals explicitly in the area of knowledge your invention covers is valuable, especially when it comes to writing claims that would anticipate technological developments.

 If you need help with good patents, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.